 There is nothing that beats firsthand knowledge and experience.
 Sure, you have the Internet at your disposal and can certainly research the topics, but the trouble about not having personal knowledge or experience is that you’ll be relying on recycling all the information that is already out there.

-Yes, there are bloggers out there who repeat information.
+Yes, there are creators out there who repeat information.
 Many do just fine.
 But we know that you want to do more than “just fine.”
 Readers don’t share or like posts that are “just fine.”

 If you’ve backpacked through Asia, you can describe the ambiance; the laughter shared with new friends, the music, and the interesting food you came across.
 If you made your way out of debt, you could describe the lessons learned and your new perspective on money.

 Having personal experience on the topic will help give your content a unique point of view.
 It will give your reader something special to remember you by.
 It will also give them much more than what a simple google search on the topic will give them.